David A. Davenport

 - Qualified Contract Issues

-In light of the depth and expertise that I have developed over the years in this area, I am a frequent speaker or panelist at various LIHTC industry conferences and events.
-I firmly believe that industry participants must work together to take control of the problems that have emerged in recent years due to the emergence of “The Aggregator,” and have written about the subject in articles published in Tax Credit Advisor.
+In addition, I firmly believe that industry participants must work together to take control of the problems that have emerged in recent years due to the emergence of “The Aggregator,” and frequently speak and write on the subject nationally.
 I also serve on the National Housing Trust Preservation Working Group, a national coalition dedicated to the preservation of multifamily housing for low-income families.

-- Represented Arch Apartment Management, LLC in a Year-15 Low Income Housing Tax Credit litigation with Wentwood Capital Advisors.
+- Represented Arch Apartment Management, LLC in a Year-15 LIHTC litigation.
 Arch was attempting to acquire the Investor Members’ interests in the Company, pursuant to its purchase option in the Operating Agreement.
-However, the Investor Members were demanding more than $1 million for those interests.
-Our team argued, and the Court agreed, that Arch was to pay only $44,911, which would place the Investor Members in the same after tax cash position they would be in if the Company sold the underlying Apartment Complex at the appraised fair market value.
+However, the Investor Members, managed by and affiliated with Wentwood, were demanding more than $1 million for those interests.
+Our team argued, and the Court agreed, that Arch was to pay only $44,911, which would place the Investor Members in the same after-tax cash position they would be in if the Company sold the underlying Apartment Complex at the appraised fair market value.
 Shortly after Arch prevailed on these and other important LIHTC industry issues, the Court also issued an order in a related case, which the Investor Members had filed in retaliation against two of Arch’s owners individually.
 Pursuant to that order, the Investor Members were required to pay attorney’s fees and costs, thereby confirming for Arch and its owners that the retaliatory suit claiming breaches of fiduciary duty and self-dealing was entirely frivolous and without merit.
 The district court decision was affirmed by the Minnesota Court of Appeals.

-- Representation of Pelican Rapids Leased Housing Associates I, L.P., a local partnership and affiliate of a large, national affordable housing developer, in a “year 15 exit dispute” involving an investor limited partner’s refusal to consent to a refinance of project debt.
-The refinance was needed to avoid the Partnership’s default on its long-term debt financing obligations that were scheduled to mature, but the investor limited partner was refusing consent for the refinance and demanding to be paid the return of its invested amount in exchange for exiting the partnership to nullify the need for its consent for a refinance.
-We successfully obtained an injunction allowing for a short-term refinance without the investor’s consent, which was then followed approximately six months later by a favorable summary judgment order finding that the investor limited partner had unreasonably and unlawfully withheld consent to refinance as a means to obtain rights that it otherwise did not have (i.e., a forced buy-out of its interests).
+- Representation of Pelican Rapids Leased Housing Associates I, L.P., a local partnership and affiliate of a large, national affordable housing developer, in a year-15 exit dispute involving an investor limited partner’s refusal to consent to a refinance of project debt.
+The refinance was needed to avoid the Partnership’s default on its long-term debt financing obligations that were scheduled to mature, but the investor limited partner, managed by and affiliated with Alden Torch Financial, was refusing consent for the refinance and demanding to be paid the return of its invested amount in exchange for exiting the partnership to nullify the need for its consent for a refinance.
+Our team successfully obtained an injunction allowing for a short-term refinance without the investor’s consent, which was then followed approximately six months later by a favorable summary judgment order finding that the investor limited partner had unreasonably and unlawfully withheld consent to refinance as a means to obtain rights that it otherwise did not have (i.e., a forced buy-out of its interests).

-- Representation of Cottages of Stewartville and Stewartville Development Corporation, a local partnership and affordable housing developer, in a “year 15 exit dispute” involving an affordable housing project.
-The dispute arose after the investor limited partner fully exhausted the tax credits available to the partnership and sought to exit the partnership with a forced sale of the project by unreasonably withholding consent to allow the general partner to refinance project debt.
+- Representation of Cottages of Stewartville and Stewartville Development Corporation, a local partnership and affordable housing developer, in a year-15 exit dispute involving another affordable housing project.
+The dispute arose after the investor limited partner, managed by and affiliated with Wentwood, fully exhausted the tax credits available to the partnership and sought to exit the partnership with a forced sale of the project by unreasonably withholding consent to allow the general partner to refinance project debt.
 Successfully obtained an injunction and court order that allowed his clients to refinance the project debt without the investor limited partner’s consent and prohibited the investor limited partner from involuntarily removing his client from the partnership.
 Following the injunction, the case proceeded to a trial more than a year later.
 Ultimately, the Court ruled in favor of our clients and confirmed that the investor limited partner had unreasonably withheld consent to refinance.

 Practicing Construction & Real Estate Litigation